-RIMPA, Chair of the Board
+Debbie Prout RIMPA, Chair of the Board

-Debbie Prout
+s lam there there great opportunity to catch up with old friends and make new ones...

+inForum is a

-WORLDWIDE NEWS @
+WORLDWIDE NEWS 🕀

 Anne-Marie Schwirtlich honoured

 Director-General of the National Library of Australia, Ms Anne-Marie Schwirtlich, was made a Member in the General Division of the Order of Australia (AM) in the Queen's Birthday Honours for "significant service to the library and archives sector through leadership roles at state and national level, and to professional information management organizations".
 Ms Schwirtlich has led the National Library since 2011.

-Is Anne-Marie Schwirtlich Previously she was State Librarian of Victoria and, from 2000 to 2003, was acting director of the National Archives of Australia.
-She was born in India to a French-speaking, Mauritania mother and a German-speaking, Czech father.
+Ms Anne-Marie Schwirtlich Previously she was State Librarian of Victoria and, from 2000 to 2003, was acting director of the National Archives of Australia.
+She was born in India to a Frenchspeaking, Mauritania mother and a Germanspeaking, Madmania motifier and a Germanspeaking, Czech father.
 In the 1970s, the family moved to Sydney where Ms Schwirtlich completed a BA (Hons) degree in ancient history at Macquarie University.
 She once told the ABC in a TV profile: "In some ways I think that it was incongruous that here was an immigrant who had never studied Australian history to be working in the archives but I was intrigued and beguiled and loved working with historical material.
 In a way, my working life has not strayed very far from that."
 She is a member of the Editorial Board of Australian Academic and Research Libraries, one of Australia's scholarly journals.
 The Australian Library and Information Association commented: "Anne-Marie has occupied some of the most senior positions in the field and has made a significant contribution to libraries, archives and the wider arts world."
-Harris helps to complete Mandela's unfinished auto-biography Director of Archives at the Nelson Mandela Foundation, Verne Harris, will lead a team of researchers completing work on the half-finished sequel to the South African former president's autobiography.
+Annual General Meeting Harris helps to complete Mandela's unfinished auto-biography Director of Archives at the Nelson Mandela Foundation, Verne Harris, will lead a team of researchers completing work on the half-finished sequel to the South African former president's autobiography.
 Verne Harris, Nelson Mandela's personal archivist from 2009 to 2013, is widely known across the Australasian archives and recordkeeping profession from his conference appearances and participation.
 He is a recipient of archival publication awards in Australia, Canada and South Africa.

-London's The Times newspaper reported that the sequel to Mandela's bestselling memoire, Long Walk to Freedom, would be published next year after his widow, third wife Graca

-Annual General Meeting Records and Information Management Professionals Australasia Notice is hereby given that the Records and Information Management Professionals Australasia Annual General Meeting will be held as follows:
+London's The Times newspaper reported that the sequel to Mandela's bestselling memoire, Long Walk to Freedom, would be published next year after his widow, third wife Graca ...
+I was intrigued and beguiled and loved working with historical material Statue of historic South African leader Nelson Mandela in Parliament Square, London.
+Records and Information Management Professionals Australasia Notice is hereby given that the Records and Information Management Professionals Australasia Annual General Meeting will be held as follows:

-Time: 9.45am-10.25am Date: Tuesday 1st September 2015 Location: Members Dining Room, Melbourne Cricket Ground (MCG), Brunton Street, Richmond, Victoria Due to the security requirements at the MCG, any member wishing to attend the meeting who is not attending inForum will need to register as a visitor by Friday 21st August (at no cost) using the Trade Visitor Registration Form available from the bottom of the Registration page at www.inforum.net.au

-INDUSTRY NEWS Machel, gave the project her blessing.
+Time: 9.45am-10.25am Date: Tuesday 1st September 2015 Location: Members Dining Room, Melbourne Cricket Ground (MCG), Brunton Street, Richmond, Victoria Due to the security requirements at the MCG, any member wishing to attend the meeting who is not attending inForum will need to register as a visitor by Friday 21st August (at no cost) using the Trade Visitor Registration Form available from the bottom of the Registration page at www.inforum.net.au INDUSTRY NEWS Machel, gave the project her blessing.
 Mandela completed between a third and half of the book before his death in December 2013.
 He set out a plan for the rest of the story.
 Ms Machel told The Times: "Madiba (his clan name) started working on a manuscript provisionally titled, The Presidential Years, in 1998.
 I am very pleased that a team comprising former senior advisors of his has accepted responsibility for completing this task on his behalf."